Can Probiotics Really Help Improve Your Acne?

 Leaky gut is caused by food particles, that are not broken down and digested, and pathogens entering your intestines.
 Since the mucosal wall of your intestines becomes damaged by SIBO, these particles and pathogens are now able to enter your bloodstream directly through the mucosal wall.
 This is very dangerous; your blood was not designed to have large particles of food in it.
 As a result, your immune system begins to fight these agents in your blood, leading to things like system-wide inflammation – a huge contributor to acne.

-Some dermatologists have even been able to make the connection between low gut flora populations, or unhealthy gut flora, with psychological problems, emotional disorders, seborrheic dermatitis (dandruff) and practically every skin condition that actually exists.
+Some dermatologists have even been able to make the connection between low gut flora populations, or unhealthy gut flora, with psychological problems, emotional disorders, seborrheic dermatitis (dandruff), and practically every skin condition that actually exists3.

 Treating Your Gut Flora And Improving Gut Health

 Since the 1930’s, dermatologists have begun speculating about the possibility that there’s more to acne than just what’s on the surface of your skin.
 Of course, your skin does have its own set of microbiomes that exist on the surface, and that too plays a role in the health of your skin.
 But what goes on inside of your body has a greater impact than many people realize, and some dermatologists have been studying this phenomenon for years.
 Unfortunately, the most common and accepted cures have always pertained to treating the skin directly.
 While this has worked for many acne sufferers, there have been so many more that continue to struggle with acne despite the best topical and skin-related treatments.